Come Together at Temple Sinai

 Members’ dependent children under 26 are included in the family contribution.

-Temple Sinai Digital Membership
+Temple Sinai Connects Digital Membership

-Through Temple Sinai Connects, our new digital membership, we invite those who live outside the Greater Toronto Area to be part of our extended family for the 2022-2023 year and experience — virtually — the warmth and vibrancy of our community.
+Through Temple Sinai Connects, our digital membership, we invite you to be part of our extended family and experience the warmth and vibrancy of our community — virtually.

 The URJ charge is calculated at 12% of the basic membership contribution plus $10 per family unit to support Camp George, our Canadian Reform camp.